beauwilliams/Vimage/README.md

-# NeoDev Docker Image --> Automated Development Containers
+# Vimage --> Automated Fully Featured Neovim Container Image

 ## What this is